Michael Crabtree: Freshman season

 In 2007, Crabtree started his redshirt-freshman season against SMU.
-The Red Raiders won 49–9, and Crabtree stood out with 106 yards receiving on twelve receptions for three touchdowns.
-The next week, in a 45–31 win over UTEP, Crabtree continued his performance with 15 receptions, 188 yards, and two touchdowns.
-Against the Rice Owls, Crabtree put up 244 yards on eleven receptions for three touchdowns.
+In his first game, the Red Raiders won 49–9, and Crabtree stood out with 12 receptions for 106 yards and three touchdowns.
+The following week, in a 45–31 win over UTEP, Crabtree had 15 receptions for 188 yards and two touchdowns.
+Against the Rice Owls, he recorded 11 receptions for 244 yards and three touchdowns.
 In Tech's first loss of the season, against Oklahoma State, he had 14 receptions for 237 yards and three touchdowns.
-In a 75–7 win over Northwestern State, Crabtree had 145 yards on eight receptions for three touchdowns in only two and a half quarters of playing time.
-In the contest against Iowa State, Crabtree had 10 receptions for 154 yards and three touchdowns.
+During a 75–7 victory over Northwestern State, Crabtree caught eight passes for 145 yards and three touchdowns in only two and a half quarters of playing time.
+Against Iowa State, Crabtree had 10 receptions for 154 yards and three touchdowns.

 During the Iowa State game, Crabtree broke the season record for most touchdown receptions by a freshman receiver.
 The previous record of 14 was shared by Jabar Gaffney in 2000, Mike Williams in 2002, and Davone Bess in 2005.
-In the October 13, 2007, game, Crabtree tacked on 170 more receiving yards on eight receptions but had no touchdowns in a 35–7 win over the Texas A&M Aggies.
+In the October 13, 2007, game, Crabtree had eight receptions for 170 yards during the 35–7 victory over the Texas A&M Aggies.
 This brought his total yardage to 1,244.
 In the next game, against Missouri, he again did not score but still added 76 more yards on ten catches.
 In spite of having two consecutive games without a touchdown, CBS Sports still ranked Crabtree as the top freshman in the nation.

-During the game against Colorado, Crabtree made his 99th catch.
+During the game against Colorado, Crabtree made his 99th reception.
 This set three records simultaneously—most single-season receptions by a freshman in I-A, most single-season receptions by a Red Raider, and most single-season touchdowns by a Big 12 player (18).
-Crabtree finished his freshman season with 134 receptions, 1,962 yards, and 22 touchdowns.
+Crabtree finished his freshman season with 134 receptions for 1,962 yards and 22 touchdowns.